Customer Lifetime Value is one of the north-star metrics for any company that aims for sustainable growth.

 2. Netflix

 Determining your customer lifetime value is just the beginning.
 What you do with that information is what will determine your business’ success.
 Because now you know how much you should be spending to acquire a customer, from overhead to marketing.
+Let’s explore how Netflix uses CLV to shape its business strategy.

 Maximizing profit

-Let’s look at Netflix.
 An average Netflix subscriber stays on board for 25 months and has a lifetime value of $291.25.

-If you’d subscribe to Netflix right now, you would pay around $8.97 per month (that’s the cheapest price plan), which means $107.64 per year.
+If you subscribe to Netflix right now, you would pay around $8.97 per month (that’s the cheapest price plan), which means $107.64 per year.
 If you were Netflix, would you spend $150 to acquire a customer?
+It seems counterintuitive to spend more to acquire a customer and still be profitable, but that’s why determining your customer’s lifetime value is essential.

 Yes, Netflix would lose $42.36 in the first year, but as I mentioned earlier, the average Netflix user stays a customer for 25 months.
 So even if the company doesn’t make an immediate profit, it doesn’t mean it remains unprofitable.
+You shouldn’t be afraid to lose money in the short run if that can boost your revenue in the long run.

 To determine how much you can afford to lose in the short run, you need to know the lifetime value of your customers.
 Without that number, it’s impossible to optimize your revenue.

-Maximizing the customer lifetime value
+Maximizing the customer’s lifetime value

 Maximizing customer acquisition

 Netflix knows their customer lifetime value and has fine-tuned their product to reduce customer churn so they can afford to spend more on marketing.
 For example, they pay affiliates $16 for every customer they bring in.
+It might not seem that much, but consider that Netflix offers the first month for free, and many users don’t turn into paying customers after that.

 So, affiliates are paid $16 for each user, whether those users become profitable or not.